 Increased Blood Sugar or Risk of Type 2 Diabetes

 When you start your statin medication it is possible to develop type 2 diabetes since your blood sugar level may increase.
-The risk is not likely to happen but the Food and Drug Administration (FDA) included a warning on statin labels pertaining to diabetes and blood sugar levels.
+The risk is not likely to happen but the Food and Drug Administration (FDA) included a warning about the side effects of statins regarding diabetes on the labels.

 One of the purposes of statin drugs is that it prevents heart attacks in diabetics.
 So the reason of the slight increase in blood sugar levels observed in individuals taking stating is quite ambiguous.